-Legendary businesses in the City of London such as Goldman Sachs, Bloomberg and Barclays as well as countless Hedge Funds, Investment Management companies as well as Accountancy and Legal firms tend too tack to a more corporate design style – and it’s a school of design we’re familiar with.
-But it’s also important to remember that although this style will be on brand, no client likes to be bored by their new website.
+Legendary businesses in the City of London such as Goldman Sachs, Bloomberg and Barclays as well as countless Hedge Funds, Investment Management companies and Accountancy and Legal firms tend too tack to a more corporate design style.
+It’s a school of design we’re particularly familiar with.
+We believe that while it’s important to remember that this style will be on brand, no client likes to be bored by their new website or presentation deck.

 A new kind of city livery: one that deploys this clean approach and is also forward-looking and ideally long-lasting.